- People

 RES will revegetate thousands of acres of the former reservoir footprints.
 We’ll also restore several miles of high-priority tributaries, fully reopening a critical part of historical salmon and steelhead spawning habitats.

-RES is leading this restorative effort in close collaboration with state and federal agencies, conservation groups, and the Yurok, Klamath, Karuk, Hoopa, and other indigenous tribes who have stewarded this ecosystem for millennia.
+RES is leading this restorative effort in close collaboration with state and federal agencies, conservation groups, and area tribes who have stewarded this ecosystem for millennia.

-RES is also bringing its hallmark principles of long-term stewardship and performance-based contracting to this epic project.
+RES is bringing its hallmark principles of performance-based contracting to this epic project.
 RES has worked with the KRRC, the states of California and Oregon, and the owner of the dams to develop a unique contractual structure that transfers responsibility to RES for achieving the project’s long-term restoration goals.

 Before & After